BlackBinary/pyramid/README.md

 Either way, good luck and have fun!

 ## Disclaimer
-Pyramid is built as an experiment by me, for me (Daen Rebel).
-There is nobody who should use this bot.
-Especially if you're unaware of what you're doing.
+Pyramid is built as an experiment.
+There is nobody who should use this framework, especially if you're unaware of what you're doing.